top of page

 â€‹

-April 28 - Kevin Kavanaugh, South Coast Gardens
+April 28 - Kevin Kavanaugh and Dylan Cowan, South Coast Gardens

 The Allure of Azaleas and Rhododendrons

 Kevin Kavanagh, owner of South Coast Gardens and Consulting.
-Kevin’s been a gardener and bird lover for most of his life, but early on, he worked with big nature groups like World Wildlife Fund Canada and Nature Conservancy Canada, helping protect habitats and develop stewardship programs.
+Kevin’s been a gardener and birder for most of his life, but early on, he worked with national conservation groups like World Wildlife Fund Canada and Nature Conservancy Canada, helping protect habitats and develop stewardship programs.

 These days, Kevin helps Birds Canada with their ‘Gardening for Birds’ project and coordinates the Gardening for Nature program with the Grand Erie Master Gardeners.

-You’ll often find him leading workshops where he loves introducing gardeners to native plants that support pollinators, birds, and all kinds of wildlife.
+You’ll often find Kevin and Dylan leading workshops where they love introducing gardeners to native plants that support pollinators, birds, and many other kinds of wildlife.

 May 26 - John Reynolds